canonical/test-submission-schema/README.md

 # Test Submission Schema

-This repository contains the test submission schemas for different testing frameworks.
+This repository contains the test submission schemas used by different testing frameworks.

 ## Table of Contents